 As an alternative, solid state drives (SSD or flash storage) are much faster, lighter, quieter, and cooler than hard disk drives.

 In addition, they are more expensive per gigabyte, so they generally offer less storage space.
 Some laptops have a hybrid drive to offer the benefits of both an SSD and a hard drive.

 RAM, or random access memory, is a critical component of a laptop by helping the processor handle multiple tasks simultaneously.
 2GB is minimum for basic computing.
-6GB and above is necessary for advance video and photo editing or graphics.
+6GB and above is necessary for advanced video and photo editing or graphics.

 Many laptops offer 4GB to 8GB, and some offer up to 32GB.
-Select a laptop that can handle expansion of the RAM if you anticipate needing additional RAM later.
+Select a laptop that can handle the expansion of the RAM if you anticipate needing additional RAM later.